estebanneuu/RustProject/README.md

 ## Structure

-- Branch SERVER : Contains all sources relative to the server execution.
+- Branch rust-server : Contains all sources relative to the server execution.
+- Branch b_gaillard : Contains all sources relative to the client execution.

 ### How to run the server